hannibal002/SkyHanni/docs/discord_roles.md

 [//]: # (This is a hidden comment: top 3 most used/most important commands that the bot can offer)

 - **Kuudra Gang**
-    - Kuudra Gang bot helps with math around Kuudra runs or Kuudra items
+    - Kuudra Gang bot helps with math around Kuudra runs or Kuudra items.
 - **Tanzanite**
     - Tanzanite bot does generic Discord utility stuff like logging, banning, or setting reminders.
 - **Carl Bot**